-Everybody knows about the famous tours in the southern part of Peru heading from the coast towards Cusco, but what about exploring some of the lesser-known places in Northern Peru that offer many wonderful attractions of their own.
-This Northern Peru Itinerary is recommended for anyone planning to visit Peru with limited time but wanting to experience new alternative touristic routes.
+Everybody knows about the famous tours in the southern part of Peru heading from the coast towards Cusco, or even more popular, the treks to Machu Picchu. but what about exploring some of the lesser-known places in Northern Peru that offer so many wonderful off-the-beaten-track attractions of their own.
+This itinerary of North Peru is recommended for anyone who is planning to visit Peru with limited time but wanting to experience a new alternative touristic route.
 Don’t miss this journey through the major sights of Northern Peru!

 What to See in Northern Peru

-What is so special about this alternative touristic route through the North of Peru?
-Have a look at the attractions along the route:
+What is so special about this alternative route through the North of Peru?
+Have a look at the sites that you will see:

-- Trujillo: The next stop will be Trujillo, located around 8 hours from Lima by bus.
+- Trujillo: The next stop will be Trujillo, which is located around 8 hours from Lima by bus.
 Trujillo is known as “Ciudad de la Eterna Primavera” (City of Eternal Spring).
-Enjoy sunny days at Huanchaco beach, do some surfing, try the local ceviche or take a ride on the famous Caballitos de Totora (one-person boats made of reed grass which locals have used to ride the waves for centuries).
-Visit the massive ancient ruins of Chan Chan as well as the Huacas del Sol y la Luna.
-Once you’ve seen everything, buy your onward bus ticket and get ready to head to Chiclayo.
+Once you have arrived it is only a short trip to Huanchaco, which is famous for being a brilliant place for you to enjoy sunny days at the beach, surfing, try the local ceviche or take a ride on the famous Caballitos de Totora (one-person boats made of reeds.
+Locals have used these hand-made boats to ride the waves for centuries).

-- Chiclayo: Well-known for its delicious food, don’t miss the opportunity to sample some of the traditional northern cuisine like Arroz con Pato (rice with duck), Seco de Cabrito (local dish made of goat and rice) and ceviche made with freshly caught local fish.
-If you’re on the hunt for an amazing day at the beach, Pimentel Beach is the perfect place for you.
-Spend the day lying on the sand and swimming on soft waves.
-Chiclayo is also home to some of the country’s most important archaeological sites, including the tomb of The Lord of Sipán, which has been compared to King Tutankhamun’s in Egypt.
-After you’ve seen everything in Chiclayo, it’s time to head to the highlands in Cajamarca.
+- Chiclayo: Well-known for its delicious food, make sure that you don’t miss your opportunity to sample some of the traditional North Peruvian cuisines like Arroz con Pato (rice with duck), Seco de Cabrito (local dish made of rice and goat) and ceviche made with freshly caught local fish.
+If what you’re looking for is an amazing day by the ocean, Pimentel Beach is the perfect place for you.
+Spend the day relaxing on the sand and swimming in the soft waves, head on to the pier and try your hand at fishing, or just stroll along the sands.
+Chiclayo is also home to some of the country’s most important archaeological sites.
+Often compared to the tomb of Tutankhamun, in Chiclayo you will find the tomb of the Lord of Sipán.
+After Chiclayo, it’s time to head to the highlands in Cajamarca.

-- Cajamarca: One of the most important cities in Northern Peru, Cajamarca is an excellent destination that you should not miss.
-Although Cajamarca does attract many tourists throughout the year, the most popular time of the year to visit is during February for the city’s Carnaval festival.
-Attractions to see in Cajamarca include: The 6 Churches of Cajamarca, The Cumbemayo Stone Forest, Hot Springs in Baños del Inca, Ventanillas de Otuzco and Cuarto de Rescate (Ransom Room).
+- Cajamarca: One of the most important cities in Northern Peru, Cajamarca is an excellent destination that is often overlooked by travelers.
+Cajamarca is a very historically important town, as it is where the last Inca was held and killed.
+The most popular time of the year to visit is during February for the city’s Carnaval festival.
+Other attractions to see in Cajamarca include the 6 Churches of Cajamarca, The Cumbemayo Stone Forest, Hot Springs in Baños del Inca, Ventanillas de Otuzco and Cuarto de Rescate (Ransom Room).
 Don’t forget to bring warm clothes as the weather can be very cold.
 The next stop will be the cloud forests of Chachapoyas.

-- Chachapoyas: Named after a famous pre-Columbian civilization, Chachapoyas is a nice historic town with wooden balconies, colonial style and safe streets.
-You will definitely enjoy its relaxed lifestyle, beautiful blue skies and lovely people.
+- Chachapoyas: Named after a famous pre-Columbian civilization, Chachapoyas is a lovely historic town with wooden balconies, colonial style and safe streets.
+You will definitely enjoy its relaxed lifestyle, beautiful blue skies, and welcoming people.
 Make sure to visit Kuelap, a famous citadel of the Chachapoya people (often called the “Macchu Picchu of the North”).
-The Waterfall of Gocta, the Sarcophagi of Karajia and the Museum of Leymebamba are also must-see places.
-Finally, make sure to try the delicious artisanal bread and varieties of cheeses from this area. (click our guide to the Amazon region for more info).
-From Chachapoyas, you will begin to descend into the jungle and head to Moyobamba.
+The Waterfall of Gocta, the Sarcophagi of Karajia and the Museum of Leymebamba are also must-see stops of Northern Peru.
+Finally, make sure to try the delicious artisanal bread and varieties of cheeses from this area. (check out our guide to the Amazon region for more info).
+From Chachapoyas, you will begin the descent into the jungle, heading to Moyobamba.

-- Iquitos: This is one of the most famous places in Peru.
-The traditional way to reach the city of Iquitos is by air in just one hour.
+- Iquitos: This is one of the most famous places in Peru, and the largest city in the world that is not accessible by car.
+Because of this, the most common way to reach the city of Iquitos is by air, which takes just one hour.
 Alternatively, you can reach Iquitos by boat, sailing down the Amazon River and its major tributaries.
 To get to Iquitos by boat, you’ll need to get to the town of Yurimaguas which is accessible from Tarapoto by ground transport.
 From Yurimaguas, you’ll travel on the Marañon River before finally reaching the city of Iquitos.
-Here you’ll be able to experience some of the most amazing jungle scenery and wildlife in Peru, including butterflies, bats, jaguars, pink river dolphins, caimans and monkeys.
+Here you’ll be able to experience some of the most amazing jungle scenery and wildlife in Peru, including butterflies, bats, jaguars, pink river dolphins, caimans, and monkeys.
 There are a number of excellent protected natural areas in the vicinity, including the pristine Pacaya-Samiria National Reserve.
 Ethno-tourists will relish in the chance to visit the indigenous settlement of Yaguas, a short boat ride from the town.
 If you’re seeking spiritual guidance, don’t miss the opportunity to try Ayahuasca.

 The places mentioned above represent some of the best attractions in Northern Peru, with a large variety of different things to see and do.
-You will experience beautiful coastal beaches, misty cloud forest, beautiful waterfalls of the high jungle, and the steamy lowland jungle all in one amazing trip.
+You will experience beautiful coastal beaches, misty cloud forests, the beautiful waterfalls of the high jungle, and the steamy lowland jungle all in one amazing trip.

 Time Required for Northern Peru Itinerary

-If you’re planning to do the complete tour, then three weeks is just about enough time to do it, as each city deserves at least two days to see the most important sights.
-On the other hand, if you choose to skip a couple destinations or travel by air rather than bus, you can manage to see a lot of things in a week as well.
+If you’re planning to do the complete tour, then three weeks is just about enough time to travel, as each city deserves at least two days to see the most important sights.
+On the other hand, if you choose to skip a couple of destinations or travel by air rather than bus, you can manage to see a lot of things in a week as well.

-This Northern Peru itinerary is becoming more and more popular for good reason as the cities are amazing tourist destinations, the route is easy to navigate and the tourist infrastructure is good.
-Keep in mind that as the tour goes ahead, you’ll experience he different kinds of Peruvian climate from frigid highlands to sweltering jungle, so make sure to bring all the necessary appropriate clothing for the different types of weather.
+This Northern Peru itinerary is becoming more and more popular, for good reason!
+These cities are amazing tourist destinations, the route is easy to navigate and the tourist infrastructure is good.
+Keep in mind that as the tour goes ahead, you’ll experience the different kinds of Peruvian climate from frigid highlands to the sweltering jungle, so make sure to bring all the necessary appropriate clothing for the different types of weather.

 What Are You Waiting For?